block-core/blockcore-gateway/README.md

 ## Blockcore Networking

-The Blockcore Platform relies on the Blockcore Networking Framework to perform true peer-to-peer networking without relying on firewall port opening, and has high-performance and encrypted data-transfer between participants in the network.
+The Blockcore Hub relies on the Blockcore Networking Framework to perform true peer-to-peer networking without relying on firewall port opening, and has high-performance and encrypted data-transfer between participants in the network.
 TODO: Research into WebRTC and the possibility of supporting WebRTC in the full node.

 ## Payment Requests